jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (iii) immediately after the breach date, holds the assets of the first originator as attributed assets described in section HR 9BAA(3).
 Treatment of second originators
 (2) For the purposes of section HR 9, and for the special purpose vehicle and an originator for the income year and later income years, the second originator is treated as if—
-  (a) they acquired and held the assets of the first originator on the same basis as the first originator:
+  (a) they acquired and held the assets, were party to the arrangements, or incurred the liabilities of the first originator, each on the same basis as the first originator:
-  (b) they paid or received the amounts of consideration originally paid or received by the first originator for or under an asset of the first originator that is a financial arrangement or excepted financial arrangement.
+  (b) they paid or received the amounts of consideration originally paid or received by the first originator for or under an asset, arrangement, or liability of the first originator.
 Treatment of first originators for section HR 9
-(3) For the purposes of section HR 9, and for the special purpose vehicle and an originator for the income year and later income years, the first originator is treated as if they were not an originator for the assets and arrangements referred to in subsection (2).
+(3) For the purposes of section HR 9, and for the special purpose vehicle and an originator for the income year and later income years, the first originator is treated from the originator transition date as if they were not an originator for the assets, arrangements, or liabilities referred to in subsection (2).
 Treatment of first originators
-(4) For the purposes of subsection (2)﻿(a), the first originator is treated as not having acquired or held the assets.
+(4) For the purposes of section HR 9, the first originator is treated from the originator transition date as not— (a) acquiring or holding the assets:
+  (b) having been party to the arrangements:
+  (c) incurring the liabilities.
 Base price adjustments
-(5) In relation to a special purpose vehicle and an asset referred to in section HR 9(1), for the income year that includes the breach date, the first originator is treated as a party that is not required to calculate a base price adjustment, despite section EW 29 (When calculation of base price adjustment required).
+(5) In relation to a debt funding special purpose vehicle and an asset, arrangement, or liability referred to in section HR 9(1), for the income year that includes the breach date, the first originator is treated from the originator transition date as a party that is not required to calculate a base price adjustment, despite section EW 29 (When calculation of base price adjustment required).
+Meaning of originator transition date
+(5B) In this section, originator transition date means— (a) the breach date; or
+  (b) the start of the income year that includes the breach date if the first originator and the second originator jointly notify the Commissioner in writing that they choose to apply this paragraph—
+    (i) within 20 working days of the breach date; or (ii) by a later date approved by the Commissioner.
+Tax positions adopted by first originator when originator transition date is the start of an income year (5C) For the purposes of the Inland Revenue Acts, to the extent attributable to the relevant debt funding special purpose vehicle and the part of the income year ending on the breach date, if the originator transition date is the start of the income year that includes the breach date,—
+  (a) the second originator is treated as having filed all returns, provided all information, and made all payments under the Inland Revenue Acts that were filed, provided, or made by the first originator; and
+  (b) the second originator assumes all liabilities of the first originator under the Inland Revenue Acts in connection with any filings made or tax positions adopted by the first originator.
 Relationship with section HR 10
 (6) Section HR 10 overrides this section.
 Group members
 (7) For the purposes of this section, a beneficiary or shareholder includes a member of the same wholly-owned group of companies as a beneficiary or shareholder.
 Relationship with subject matter
-(8) Subsections (2), (3), and (4) do not give rise to a supply of goods or services under the Goods and Services Tax Act 1985.
+(8) Subsections (2), (3), and (4) do not give rise to a supply of goods or services under the Goods and Services Tax Act 1985 or otherwise result in any deemed disposal or transfer of any assets, arrangements, or liabilities by the first originator for the purposes of any Inland Revenue Act.

 ### HR 11 Non-exempt charities: initial tax base
 When this section applies